 Occasionally, the infection might spread by penetrating the underlying tissues, affecting the liver and other organs.

 Additionally, the bird may show signs similar to that of a common illness, for example, exhaustion/lethargy, fluffed-up plumage, drooling saliva, regurgitating foods, and issues in swallowing or laboured breathing.

 Canker may be transmitted via saliva, drinking water and in the droppings.
 The disease might progress in excess of a number of days or even weeks, consequently affected birds are frequently very thin or emaciated.

-One of the most recommended treatments for canker in pigeons is the harkers 3 in 1 tablet.
-This will not only treat but will help to prevent canker from spreading further.
+One of the most recommended treatments for canker in pigeons is the Harkers 3 in 1, this will not only treat but will help to prevent canker from spreading further.

 This comes in either a tablet or soluble form.
 This soluble is much easier to administer if you’re not particurarly confident.